 University of Phoenix has been continually accredited by the Higher Learning Commission (HLC), hlcommission.org and its predecessor, since 1978.

 For more information about University of Phoenix accreditations and licensures, please visit http://www.phoenix.edu/about_us/accreditation.html.

 A U.S. private university education is expensive.
 Through University of Phoenix, you can achieve your dream of a U.S. degree completely online without incurring the expense of room and board, travel and lost wages and salaries.
 When you factor in the value of your time, our online program becomes an even better return on investment.

 University of Phoenix accepts transfer course work or “credits” from recognized post-secondary institutions from all over the world.
-For more details, please consult with your admissions advisor regarding the transfer policy.
+For more details, please consult with your admissions representative regarding the transfer policy.
 Undergraduate students also have the option of earning “credits” through Prior Learning Assessment (PLA).
 With PLA, undergraduate students can earn credits for professional or language training or certification.
 These “credits” may be directly applied to the general education requirements of your degree, not the core program.

 Our faculty have advanced academic degrees at the master’s or doctoral levels.
 They also work in the fields they teach, representing some of the best management minds in the United States today.